 Carafe: You can make the hot cocoa ahead of time and keep it in the carafe to stay warm.
 This works best for large groups.
 If you have a smaller group, you can also keep the hot cocoa in a cute jar (such as these Santa cookie jars) with a spoon and then keep hot water in a carafe so guests can make their own hot cocoa.

 Mugs &/or Cups: You can either include coffee mugs in your setup or supply to-go cups with lids.
 We chose to offer both options.
 The cute cream mugs were only $1 at Hobby Lobby!

-We also purchased some to-go cups in bulk for anyone who wanted to take their cocoa with them!
+We also purchased some to-go cups in bulk at Costco for around $13 for 100+cups and lids.

 Our hot cocoa bar was quite the hit, not only for our Ugly Christmas Sweater Party (Party Entertaining Made Easy post coming soon), but also for any guests that came over during the winter season.

 This hot coca bar ended up becoming a permanent winter fixture in our home.
 We have a whole new appreciation for fancy hot cocoa now, thanks to our bar (and the bone-chilling winter we've had so far in the South).
 Who knew Peppermint Schnapps would be the perfect addition to adults-only hot cocoa as the unsuspecting remedy for warming up after a chilly day in the not-so-warm South...

 For more Christmas decor ideas, check out my Christmas Decorating page for additional decorating ideas, advice, and cost-saving tips.